o-biotech/public-web-docs/docs/getting-started/data.md

 # Set Up Data

-The third section of the OpenBiotech getting started workflow is to start flowing and exploring device data in the cloud.
+The third section of the OpenEnsemble getting started workflow is to start flowing and exploring device data in the cloud.

 ![Biotech Set Up Step 3](https://www.fathym.com/img/screenshots/biotech_set_up_data_step.png)